Design for Good

 2025 Give Back Project

-After the devastating July 4th floods destroyed over 400 homes in our Hill Country community, families are confronting the overwhelming challenge of rebuilding, some with empty houses ready for furnishing, others starting from the ground up after their homes were swept away entirely.
-Arcadia Recovery Collaboration helps flood survivors turn those rebuilt and restored spaces back into fully furnished homes, complete with beds, kitchen essentials, and everything needed to rebuild daily life.
-Recovery of this scale will take all of us, from design professionals to neighbors near and far.
-We’re here to walk alongside our neighbors through the long months of recovery, helping them return home again.
+After the devastating July 4th floods destroyed over 400 homes in our Hill Country community, families have been confronted with the overwhelming challenge of rebuilding, some with empty houses ready for furnishing, others starting from the ground up after their homes were swept away entirely.
+Arcadia Recovery Collaboration (ARC) helps flood survivors turn those rebuilt and restored spaces into fully furnished homes, complete with beds, kitchen essentials, and everything needed to rebuild daily life.

 2023 Give Back Project